Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Results

 consistent with the modeled synchrotron peak shown in Figure~\ref{fig:spectrum-all}.

 The corresponding total jet power in the black hole rest frame is estimated as \citep{Murase_2012}.

-which is approximately four times higher than the jet power inferred from radio observations~\citep{giovannini2004sidedparsecscalestructure}.
+which is approximately four times higher than the jet power inferred from radio observations~\citep{2005ApJ...622..178G}. {The size of the emission region is $R^\prime \sim 7.3\times 10^{17}\rm~cm$, which is larger than, but roughly consistent with, the size of the largest components within the radio emission region N2 mentioned above.}

-As mentioned in the previous section, we initially fixed the Doppler factor at $\delta = 2.7$ when fitting the multi-wavelength data.
+As mentioned in the previous section, we initially fixed the Doppler factor at $\delta = 2.7$ when fitting the multiwavelength data.
 However, under this assumption, the predicted VHE $\gamma$-ray flux in the quasi-quiescent state is lower than the LHAASO measurements by a factor of $\sim 2$.
-We therefore treated $\delta$ as a free parameter, and the resulting best-fit spectrum, shown in Figure~\ref{fig:spectrum-all}, provides a satisfactory description of the LHAASO observations, see the contour plots in the Appendix.
-For the best-fit model, the total jet power is estimated to be $P_{\rm jet} \simeq 1.1\times10^{42}~\mathrm{erg~s^{-1}}$ with $\delta \simeq 6.3$, consistent with radio observations.
-The best-fit radius $R^\prime \sim 10^{14.97}\,\text{cm}$ indicates a compact emission region, where a larger Doppler factor may be justified by the higher bulk Lorentz factors expected in the inner jet near the SMBH~\citep{Piner_2004}.
-Furthermore, Figure~\ref{fig:contour-free} presents the best-fit spectrum obtained by varying $\delta$ in the range of 1--12 using the marginalized maximum-likelihood method.
-We find a preferred value of $\delta \sim 6$, which is consistent with the SED fitting results shown in Figure~\ref{fig:spectrum-all}.
+We therefore {treat} $\delta$ as a free parameter, and the resulting best-fit spectrum, shown in Figure~\ref{fig:spectrum-all}, provides a satisfactory description of the LHAASO observations, see the contour plots Figure~\ref{fig:contour-free} in the Appendix~\ref{coutour-fig}. {For the best-fit model, the total jet power is estimated to be $P_{\rm jet} \simeq 7.3\times10^{43}~\mathrm{erg~s^{-1}}$ with $\delta \simeq 6.3$ and the best-fit radius of $R^\prime \sim 3.6 \times 10^{17}\,\text{cm}$.
+Furthermore, Figure~\ref{fig:contour-free} in Appendix presents the best-fit spectrum obtained by varying $\delta$ in the range of 1--12 using the marginalized maximum-likelihood method.
+We {also} find a preferred value of $\delta \sim 6$, consistent with the MCMC fitting results presented in Table~\ref{tab:combined_parameters}.
+This suggests that a relatively high Doppler factor is required to reproduce the quasi-quiescent SED within the SSC scenario.}

 We also evaluate the VHE gamma-ray origin within the context of external inverse-Compton (EIC) and leptohadronic scenarios in the following sections.